masaki-takeda/slp/README.md

 2 Research Center for Brain Communication, Kochi University of Technology, Kami, Kochi

 Behavior_data:
-This dataset contains the maximum digit span derived from the pre-sleep DST and TrialRTB values.
+This dataset contains the maximum digit span derived from the pre-sleep digit span task (DST) and TrialRTB values.
 It also includes averaged psychomotor vigilance task (PVT) measures across all trials for both pre-sleep and post-awakening sessions.
 Rows correspond to participants.

 RT_data: